Birational conjugacies between endomorphisms on the projective plane

 \item or the endomorphism $ (x,y) \mapsto (x^d, y^d +\sum_{j=2}^d a_j y^{d-j})$ of the open subset $\bbA^1_\bfk\setminus \{0\}\times \bbA^1_\bfk\subset \P^2_\bfk$, for some coefficients $a_j\in \bfk$. \end{enumerate} \end{thm-A}

 Theorem~A is proved in Sections~2 to 6.
-A counter-example is given in Section~7 when ${\mathrm{char}}(\bfk)\neq 0$.
+In Section~7 we describe centralizers of endomorphisms of $\P^2_\bfk$ of degree $\geq2$.
+A counter-example to Theorem~A is given in Section~8 when ${\mathrm{char}}(\bfk)\neq 0$.
 The case $d=1$ is covered by~\cite{Blanc2006}; in particular, there are automorphisms $f_1,f_2\in \Aut(\P^2_{\bfk})$ which are conjugate by some birational transformation but not by an automorphism.